esmero/archipelago-documentation/docs/metadatatwigs.md

 	- A desired output serialization format (the Output Document)

 ### Twig Templates as Metadata Display Entities
 Templates or recipes can be shared, exported, ingested, updated, and adapted in many ways.
-This means you can make changes quickly without having to wait for the next major release of Archipelago or your favorite Metadata Schema Specs Committee agreeing to implement the next or the last version.
-This module not only handles metadata but media assets as well It will extract local or remote URIs and files from your metadata and rende them as media viewers: books, 3D models, images, panoramas, A/V, all with IIIF in its soul.
+This means you can make changes quickly without having to wait for the next major release of Archipelago or your favorite Metadata Schema Specs Committee’s agreement to implement the next or the last version.
+This module not only handles metadata but media assets as well.
+It will extract local or remote URIs and files from your metadata and render them as media viewers: books, 3D models, images, panoramas, A/V, all with IIIF in its soul.

 **Metadata Display Entities** are used for:
 - Display: